MechanicalRock/mechanicalrock.github.io/_posts/2022-02-28-dont-lgtm-code-reviews.md

 Code reviews should be a conversation, and conversations happen to be a good tool to achieve common understanding between two or more individuals.

+Those conversations should also be [psychologically safe](https://en.wikipedia.org/wiki/Psychological_safety) for both parties — we should be able to speak up with questions and ideas without fear of punishment, blame or judgement.
+Blameless environments allow members to learn from mistakes and be more engaged in continuous improvement.

-But this isn't a guarantee.
+But even then success isn't guaranteed.
 We need to build the habit of asking good questions, providing suggestions and other forms of feedback that move code reviews from a chore into a conversation.
-Reviews with a reasonable attention to detail and tactful use of language will have this benefit.
+Reviews with a reasonable attention to detail and tactful use of tone and language will have this benefit.

 Furthermore, this learning opportunity is critically important when one of the participants is more senior than the other.
 Seniors have a responsibility to provide guidance to their less experienced peers, and code reviews are an opportunity to do so.